pelya/dpmaster-udp-hole-punching/readme.txt

 any game or player.
 Dpmaster has been developed for this particular usage and is well-suited for it.

-That said, if you want to filter which games are allowed or not on your master, you can use the "--game-policy" option.
+That said, if you want to restrict which games are allowed on your master, you can use the "--game-policy" option.
 It makes dpmaster explicitly accept or reject network messages based on the game they are related to.
 For example:

         dpmaster --game-policy accept Quake3Arena Transfusion